 The Chamber also promotes legislation that encourages limited transparency on sales tax to protect the knowledge of amount paid by a business while confirming that a business is paying sales tax to the correct county.

-Healthcare and Medical
+Physical and Mental Healthcare and Medical Support

 The Columbia County Chamber of Commerce supports health care solutions, efforts and reforms on improving the current private sector health care delivery system and controlling health care costs through wellness initiatives, disease prevention, and investment in health information technology systems improving patient safety, driving the quality and enabling efficient delivery of health care.